The Summer Academy for Science, Career, and Research Exploration

 - collecting and interpreting both qualitative and quantitative data

 - analyzing and reporting results to a community of peers and experts

-Students will spend two days conducting investigations in Experimental Physics and Field Biology, with an additional two days in which the students will design and conduct extensions to some of these projects.
-They will also learn about a variety of career opportunities in the natural and physical sciences, and how to prepare for those careers.
+If you love the outdoors this academy is for you!
+Students will conduct investigations in Ecology and Field Biology, with an additional two days in which the students will design and conduct experiments related to their investigations.
+They will also learn about a variety of career opportunities in the natural sciences, and how to prepare for those careers.
 The experience will culminate with a creative presentation of their work at a mini science conference on campus.

-AJ Richards, Ph.D. – Professor of Physics, School of Science – The College of New Jersey
+Matthew Wund, Ph.D. – Professor of Biology, School of Science – The College of New Jersey

 Matthew Wund earned his Ph.D. in Ecology and Evolutionary Biology in 2005 from the University of Michigan, Ann Arbor.
 There he studied the echolocation and foraging behavior of bats, as well as the impacts bats have on mosquitoes.
 He subsequently held a postdoctoral research fellowship at Clark University, in Worcester, MA, where he investigated the evolution of behavior and morphology in threespine stickleback fish.
 Since joining the faculty of TCNJ in 2009, he has continued this line of research, which focuses on how these fish respond to drastic changes in their environment, such as when marine stickleback colonize freshwater lakes, or when humans introduce novel predators to their communities.
 He teaches a number of courses, including “Inquiries in the Life Sciences,” “Ecology and Field Biology,” Biology of the Vertebrates,” and “Ecological Developmental Biology.”
 Dr. Wund is deeply engaged in preparing students to become science teachers, serving as the coordinator for the College’s Biology/Secondary Education Program and teaching the life science course required of many of our Education majors.